FriendsOfSymfony/FOSElasticaBundle/Resources/doc/usage.md

 may be better to separate methods for each type into their own dedicated repository classes, just like Doctrine ORM's EntityRepository classes.

-The manager class that handles repositories has a service key of `fos_elastica.manager`.
+The manager class that handles repositories has a service key of `fos_elastica.repository_manager`.
 The manager will default to handling ORM entities, and the configuration must be changed for MongoDB users.